 Washing your afro hair every 7-10 days and not allowing products to build up will help keep itchiness away.
 We also recommend not having tight hairstyles.
 Keeping the scalp moisturised with a specialist scalp oil such as Soothe will make your scalp happy and healthy.

-Joycelyn and Rachael started Afrocenchix as teenagers with just £50 each and a drive to solve the problem we faced: safe, eczema & allergy friendly hair products that actually worked for afro hair just didn't exist.
+Rachael started Afrocenchix as a teenager because safe, effective, eczema & allergy friendly hair products that actually worked for afro hair just didn't exist.

 Today our small team delivers to over 47 stores and hundreds of customers worldwide.